 So, we have seen that fund managers do one of 2 things: They focus on picking individual securities, or they attempt to mimic the performance of index benchmarks.

-Evidence-based investors share some similarities of passive investing – the believe in staying in the market for the long-term and keep costs low but they are fundamentally different in how the portfolios are constructed.
+Evidence-based investors share some similarities of passive investing – the belief in staying in the market for the long-term and keep costs low but they are fundamentally different in how the portfolios are constructed.

 The funds are managed in a rules-based manner and are not reliant on an individual person or management team’s beliefs about the overall market or individual stocks.